harness/developer-hub/docs/continuous-error-tracking/get-started/overops-cet-migration.md

 5. Select **Close**.

-   The newly created token is added to the list of tokens.
+   The newly created token appears on the list of tokens.

 :::info note
 You can copy the token anytime by selecting the clipboard icon.